ManuelSerna/intro_algorithms/README.md

     Content
     ---------------------------------------------
-    * Chapter 6: Heapsort (need to create .tex notes for all sections, and implement)
-        - heaps
-        - maintaining the heap property
-        - building a heap
-        - heapsort algorithm
-        - priority queues

     * Chapter 7: Quicksort (need to create .tex notes for both sections)
         - description of quicksort
         - performance of quicksort